 With a mild climate, beautiful scenery and a wealth of activities, San Diego is a popular place to retire.
 But with living costs 30 percent higher than the national average it can be challenging for seniors to secure sufficient retirement income.
 A reverse mortgage can help retirement-age homeowners use their homes as an additional source of income.
-Our partners at ConsumerAffairs reviewed the best reverse mortgage lenders in San Diego to help seniors navigate their options.
+ConsumerAffairs reviewed the best reverse mortgage lenders in San Diego to help seniors navigate their options.

 Seniors who are ready to retire and are concerned about having sufficient savings and income to do so might consider a reverse mortgage to help with the high costs of living in San Diego.
 According to the Insight Center for Community Economic Development, the cost of living for a single senior homeowner living alone in San Diego is $34,161 per year.
 In San Diego, one in six seniors is financially responsible for a grandchild, and a reverse mortgage might be able to help with the costs.